The Networking Guide for International Work: Part 1

 Answer: By knowing the people who actually know about the openings.
 That is, by having a strong, dynamic, supportive, active, and well-connected network.

 The following series of articles will help you build your international network in a principled and effective way, with the goal of helping you find a job in your field.
 You can do so without hoarding business cards or annoying people.

-My background is mostly in the nonprofit and educational sectors, which is where I will offer my examples, but the techniques I share will generally apply to governmental and business sectors as well.
+My background is mostly in the nonprofit and educational sectors, which is where I will offer my examples, but the techniques I share will generally apply to governmental, business, and other job sectors as well.
 Many of the tips also apply to networking for domestic jobs.